Midnightific/HowToCodeLikeMidnightific/README.md

 # HowToCodeLikeMidnightific
 Imitation is the sincerest form of flattery that mediocrity can pay to greatness. - Oscar Wilde.
+(This is a joke)